nlpcuom/English-Tamil-Parallel-Corpus/README.md

-#En-Ta Glossary prepared by University of Moratuwa
+#National Languages Processing Center En-Ta Glossary prepared by University of Moratuwa
 The data have been cleaned and then aligned.
-#En-Ta Glossary Line Count : 22476
+#En-Ta Glossary Line Count : 22477
-#En-Ta Corpus Line Count : 8949
+#En-Ta Corpus Line Count : 8950